MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/landed-cost/in-transit-processing.md

 When you enable the **Landed cost** module, the standard *warehouses* entity is enhanced to enable purchase orders to be invoiced while the goods are in a goods-in-transit warehouse.

-Landed cost also adds a warehouse type that is named *goods in transit* to the warehouse setup.
-This warehouse type will be associated with your goods-in-transit warehouse, and that warehouse will be used to process the goods on goods-in-transit orders before they are received at the final destination warehouse.

-In general, one goods-in-transit warehouse is enough for each site if Site and Warehouse are the only inventory dimensions that are used for inventory management.
-If the Location inventory dimension is also used, a goods-in-transit warehouse must be set up for each combination of a site and warehouse, so that the default location can also be specified.

-Two new types of warehouse have been added: *goods in transit* and *under-delivery*.
+Landed cost adds two new types of warehouse: *goods in transit* and *under-delivery*.
 Warehouses of both types can be selected as default warehouses.
 Successful processing of goods-in-transit orders requires that both the goods-in-transit warehouse and the under-delivery warehouse be configured on the **Warehouses** page.
 Then, for each default warehouse that will be used with Landed cost and goods in transit, the goods-in-transit warehouse and under-delivery warehouse must be selected for the available warehouses of each type.

+The *goods in transit* warehouse type will be associated with your goods-in-transit warehouse, and that warehouse will be used to process the goods on goods-in-transit orders before they are received at the final destination warehouse.
+In general, one goods-in-transit warehouse is enough for each site if Site and Warehouse are the only inventory dimensions that are used for inventory management.
+If the Location inventory dimension is also used, a goods-in-transit warehouse must be set up for each combination of a site and warehouse, so that the default location can also be specified.

 To work with goods-in-transit settings for your warehouses, go to **Inventory management \> Setup \> Inventory breakdown \> Warehouses**.
 The following table describes the fields that the **Landed cost** module adds to the **Warehouses** page to support the goods-in-transit functionality.
 Both fields appear on the **General** FastTab.
 For information about the other fields on the page, see [Warehouses (form)](https://technet.microsoft.com/library/aa620570.aspx).